Mimist-Illusionard/obslab/README.md

 `obslab` is a hands-on observability lab built around a Reddit clone written in Go.

-The project demonstrates how application metrics, structured logs, distributed traces and alerting can be connected into a single monitoring stack using **Prometheus**, **Grafana**, **Alertmanager**, **Jaeger**, **OpenTelemetry** and **Sentry**.
+The project demonstrates how application metrics, structured logs, distributed traces and alerting can be connected into a single monitoring stack using **Prometheus**, **Grafana**, **Alertmanager**, **Jaeger**, **OpenTelemetry**.

-The Reddit clone acts as an instrumented demo application: it exposes Prometheus metrics, propagates request and trace identifiers through logs, creates OpenTelemetry spans for HTTP and repository operations, and can export traces either to Jaeger or Sentry.
+The Reddit clone acts as an instrumented demo application: it exposes Prometheus metrics, propagates request and trace identifiers through logs, creates OpenTelemetry spans for HTTP and repository operations, and can export traces either to Jaeger.

 ## What this project demonstrates